Livingston, New Jersey: Recreation

 The recreation department under the Senior, Youth and Leisure Services program offers programs for residents ranging from pre-school courses, children games, crafts, and dance to youth and adult sports programs to special programming for seniors.
 Programming also grew during Covid to include various virtual exercise, meditation, and other types of programs and virtual events.
-The recreation department's variety of services and programs for adults ages 62+ includes educational, sports, special events (in person pre-Covid), concerts, and locally available transportation via several new vans.
+The recreation department's variety of services and programs for adults ages 62+ includes educational, sports, special events, concerts, and locally available transportation via several new vans.
 The recreation department has proven innovative in working to provide programs and services safely throughout the pandemic.
 Prior to 2020, residents enjoyed two pools, Haines Pool and Northland Pool.
-Since then, Northland Pool has been mainly closed to residents due to its historically low usage by residents, increased costs for staffing and limited applicants for those positions, the high cost of maintenance and fact that Northland Pool is in need of critical repairs and replacement of equipment if it is to continue, according to the Mayor, Town Council, Township Manager and Recreation Director.
+Since then, Northland Pool has been mainly closed to residents.
 There are many independent sports organizations such as Livingston Little League, Livingston Jr. Lancers (football and cheerleading), Livingston Lacrosse Club, and Livingston Soccer Club.